christinetay/vite-react-typescript-frontend-assessment/README2.md

 # HOW TO CREATE REACT APP WITH VITE BY SCRATCH [STEPS]

-VITE IS A BUILD TOOL WHICH IS SUITABLE TO BUILD REACTJS APP BY SCRATCH.
+VITE IS A BUILD TOOL WHICH IS SUITABLE TO BUILD REACTJS APP BY SCRATCH.<br/>
 THE BELOW ARE THE STEPS.

 ## 1. INSTALL VITE PACKAGE WITH THE TEMPLATE OF REACT AND NAMED IT AS FRONTEND-APP2

-Open CMD and execute the command as below.
+Open CMD and execute the command as below.<br/>
 [npm create vite@latest frontend-app2 -- --template react]

 ## 2. NAVIGATE TO THE SELECTED FOLDER AND INSTALL DEPENDENCIES, THEN RUN THE APP.

-Navigate to the frontend-app2 folder by the CMD command
+Navigate to the frontend-app2 folder by the CMD command<br/>
-[cd frontend-app2]
+[cd frontend-app2]<br/>
-Install all dependencies from package.json by the CMD command
+Install all dependencies from package.json by the CMD command<br/>
-[npm install]
+[npm install]<br/>
 Update package.json and add this line under "scripts".
 ["start": "vite"]
 Run the app by the CMD command
 [npm start]